j-gavran/aFlow/README.md

-# AnalysisFlow
+# aFlow
-Toy parallel computing pipeline with dask.
+Toy parallel computing pipeline with dask that does *a flow* of tasks in parallel.